inf9matics/as312223Obsidian/EoSD/Lectures/Lecture 3 16.10.2023.md

 # Market mechanizm
 # Market
-A set of arrangements by which buyers and sellers are in contact in order to exchange goods and ser
+A set of arrangements by which buyers and sellers are in contact in order to exchange goods and servies